Academy of Clinician Scholars

 A. Executive Committee

-Membership: The AoCS Executive Committee shall be comprised of the AoCS President, the AoCS Vice President/President-Elect, the Secretary-Treasurer, the past AoCS President for a two (2) year term, the chairs of the Education, Membership, and Awards Committees School of Pharmacy and Pharmaceutical Sciences.
-The Executive Committee will appoint committee members to the standing AoCS committee.
-Ex officio members, from other branches of the Health Sciences, may be appointed as needed in order to optimize communication and function throughout UC San Diego Health Sciences.
+Membership: The AoCS Executive Committee shall be comprised of the President, Vice President/President-Elect, Secretary, Treasurer, the past AoCS President for a two (2) year term, the chairs of the Education, Membership, Awards Committees, an AOCS member from the School of Pharmacy and Pharmaceutical Sciences and an AOCS member from Rady Children’s Hospital Faculty (if not already represented by one of the above).
+The Committee Chairs will be appointed by the incoming President for a two year term, renewable once for a maximum of four (four consecutive years).
+Ex officio members, from other branches of the Health Sciences, may be appointed to serve on the Executive Committee as needed in order to optimize communication and function throughout UC San Diego Health Sciences.

 Authority and Responsibilities: